umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ### Groups

-Blocks can also be grouped, this will be visible in the Block Catalogue.
-This can also be used to allow a group of Blocks in an Area.
+Blocks can also be grouped.
+This is visible in the Block Catalogue and can also be used to allow a group of Blocks in an Area.

 ## Block Configuration Settings